5ch4um1/LPC11U_LPC13U_CodeBase/README.md

-# Fork of LPC11U/LPC13U Code Base, modified to work with a lpc11u37 used in a basic gaming mouse that has a pirate ship on it. #
+# Fork of LPC11U/LPC13U Code Base, modified to work with the lpc11u37 of a a basic gaming mouse with a pirate ship on it. #

+Blinks a LED, if you connect one.

 clone the repository: